-- As a federation of states, the US financial sector is supervised at federal and state level.
+- As a federation of states, the US financial sector is supervised at federal and state levels.
 At federal level, bank supervision is carried out by the Fed, the FDIC and the US Treasury’s Office of the Comptroller of the Currency (OCC).
+Federal credit unions are supervised by the National Credit Union Administration (NCUA).
 State-level supervision is done by individual state bodies.

 - A resident company is one that was created or abides by the laws of any US state or the District of Columbia.

 - The US has anti-money-laundering and counterterrorism-financing legislation in place.
 It is a member of the Financial Action Task Force (FATF) and has set up a financial intelligence unit called the Commissioner of Internal Revenue Financial Crimes Enforcement Network (FinCEN), which is a member of the Egmont Group.

 - The Dodd-Frank Wall Street Reform and Consumer Protection Act 2010, enacted in response to the financial crisis of 2007-2009, was partially rolled back by the US Congress in May 2018.
 The most significant change taking effect under the new law is the threshold for heightened federal supervision of ‘systemically important’ midsize and large institutions.
 That threshold has been increased from USD50 billion to USD250 billion in assets.

 - Regulation of the fintech industry is underway, with a view to drawing up a series of national standards to relinquish the need for compliance with multiple state regulations.